 Narcolepsy

 If you’re having trouble finding a boundary between being awake and being asleep, you could have a neurological disorder called narcolepsy.
-The CDC describes narcolepsy as “excessive daytime sleepiness (including episodes of irresistible sleepiness) combined with sudden muscle weakness.”
+Northwestern Medicine describes narcolepsy as “a sleep disorder that makes you feel overwhelmingly tired and in severe cases causes uncontrollable sleep attacks.”
 People with narcolepsy may fall asleep suddenly, without intention, while doing ordinary tasks, such as walking to the store, or attending a work meeting; they also may experience something called “cataplexy,” where they briefly collapse because they lose their muscle tone or strength.
 Hallucinations, excessive daytime sleepiness and something called sleep paralysis, which describes the inability to move or talk before falling asleep or after waking up, are some of the other symptoms, according to Cleveland Clinic.
 Talk to your doctor if you think you might have narcolepsy.
 He or she may be able to discuss medications, lifestyle changes and therapy that could help.